R3DRUN3/github-content-sync/README.md

 - `REPO_FOLDER_1`: The name of the reference folder (source of truth, or folder `A`).
 [MANDATORY]
 - `REPO_FOLDER_2`: The name of the second folder to compare to the reference folder (folder `B`).
 [MANDATORY]
 - `TOKEN`: An access token with appropriate permissions to *read* and *open issues* on the target repo.
 [MANDATORY]
+- `FOLDER_1_BRANCH`: The branch for the first folder.
+If not specified, the default is main [OPTIONAL]
+- `FOLDER_2_BRANCH`: The branch for the second folder.
+If not specified, the default is main [OPTIONAL]
 - `OPEN_ISSUE`: If set to `true`, this specify that the script needs to open a "*synchronization issue*" on the target repo, specifying the folder differences.
 [OPTIONAL]
 The opened issues are structured like [this one](https://github.com/R3DRUN3/content-sync-tester/issues/29).
 - `MULTIPLE_ISSUES`: If `OPEN_ISSUE` is set to `true` and this var is also set to `true`, the script will create multiple issues, one for every file difference.
 [OPTIONAL]